Casino Night: Plot

+In the cold open, Jim Halpert attempts to convince Dwight Schrute that he can move inanimate objects through telekinesis.
+Jim "moves" a coatrack next to Pam Beesly's desk (in reality moved by Pam, using an umbrella, without Dwight seeing), shocking Dwight.

+As he prepares for a charity casino night in the office building, Michael Scott invites his boss, Jan Levinson, to attend.
+She initially declines, and Michael instead invites his real estate agent, Carol Stills.
+However, Jan shortly thereafter reverses her earlier decision and tells Michael she will attend, leaving Michael with two dates.

-Michael Scott (Steve Carell) organizes a casino charity event in the warehouse, and unwittingly winds up with two dates for the evening, his boss Jan Levinson (Melora Hardin) and his real-estate agent Carol Stills (Nancy Carell).
-Jim Halpert (John Krasinski) and Pam Beesly (Jenna Fischer) go through audition tapes for her wedding band and discover that colleague Kevin Malone (Brian Baumgartner) has his own band.
-Jim, upset about Pam's impending marriage to Roy Anderson (David Denman), tells the documentary crew that he met with Jan about transferring to the Stamford, Connecticut branch of Dunder Mifflin because he has "no future here."
+Jim and Pam go through wedding band audition tapes, and are amused to discover that coworker Kevin Malone's Police cover band, "Scrantonicity", is among the submissions.
+Jim, upset about Pam's impending marriage to Roy Anderson, tells the documentary crew that he met with Jan about transferring to Dunder Mifflin's Stamford, Connecticut branch, because he has "no future" in Scranton.

-During Casino Night, Dwight Schrute (Rainn Wilson) wins a game of craps and kisses Angela Martin (Angela Kinsey) on the cheek, disregarding their attempts to keep their intimate relationship a secret.
+During Casino Night, Dwight wins a game of craps and kisses Angela Martin on the cheek, disregarding their attempts to keep their intimate relationship a secret.
 She slaps him and walks away, with the two quietly enjoying the experience.
 Jan and Carol share an awkward conversation when they realize Michael has invited them both.
+As Jan takes a smoke break outside the building, she encourages Jim, also milling about outside, to tell others about his potential transfer.
+Jan reveals that she indeed did hook up with Michael.
+Kevin, a onetime World Series of Poker bracelet winner, is badly beaten at poker by Phyllis Lapin, but cheers up when Roy states his intent to hire Scrantonicity for his and Pam's wedding.
+Creed Bratton, an avowed kleptomaniac, finishes as the night's biggest "winner" after spending the entire night stealing poker chips, and wins a minibar from Vance Refrigeration (which he tells Bob Vance is the first refrigerator he has ever owned).

-Jim tells Jan that he's made a decision about the transfer.
-After Roy leaves, Jim tells Pam that he is in love with her.
-After a stunned pause, she states she cannot be with him.
-He tells her he wants to be more than friends, but she claims he "misinterpreted things."
-Heartbroken, Jim apologizes for misinterpreting their friendship and discreetly wipes a tear from his cheek as he walks away.
+After Roy leaves, Jim approaches Pam in the parking lot and tells her that he is in love with her.
+A stunned Pam turns Jim down while assuring him of the importance of their friendship, but Jim apologizes for misinterpreting their relationship and walks away.
 Jan leaves Michael and Carol, noticeably upset from the night's events, and it is revealed she packed an overnight bag in her car, implying she had planned to spend the night with Michael.

 Pam returns to the office and talks to her mother over the phone about Jim's confession.
 Jim enters the room and approaches her as she hastily hangs up.
 She begins to say something but Jim kisses her, and after hesitating, she returns the kiss, ending with the two staring at each other in silence.